-AISCT will accept a maximum of 4 x 0.5 credits to be transferred into our transcript for credit recovery.
-Should students wish to enroll in courses not currently offered at AISCT, this is permitted upon approval from the school administration provided that the course is part of the Virtual High School or the Educere consortium of programs (or any other accredited program that is deemed compatible by school administration).
+AISCT will accept a maximum of 4 x 0.5 credits to be transferred into our transcript.
+Should students wish to enroll in courses not currently offered at AISCT, this is permitted upon approval from the school administration provided that the course is part of our approved consortium of programs.
 For an approved, compatible system, grades provided by an online provider can be included on the AISCT transcript and incorporated into GPA calculations.